At 20 I wanted your approval.

 At 40 I subtly sought your praises and recognition.

 Now, at 50, I yearn to make a contribution.

 I’m coming to realize it’s far better to be a small part of something bigger than me.
 I have shunned the spotlight, given up opportunities to grab my “following” and let go of dreams which would mean my name would go on beyond my short years on this earth.
 I am grasping at greater impact these days – and, as many things in God’s kingdom go, it’s upside down from how I had expected it to be.

-It would be an understatement to say the privilege of being with her and entering into her pain for the sake of healing surpasses having my book on the NY Times best seller’s list would be an understatement.
-Moments like this won’t get me any award or recognition in the known world.
-Yet, small touches with great meaning comprise what I live for these days.
+It would be an understatement to say the privilege of entering into her pain for the sake of healing surpasses having my book on the NY Times best seller’s list.
+While moments like this won’t get me any award or approval in the known world, small touches with great meaning comprise what I live for these days.

 Years ago I wanted my own name to be known.
 (Ewww … embarrassingly true!)
 I needed some sort of validation and I would have sworn to you that I didn’t.
-I knew it wasn’t healthy to want to be known, so I denied that desire in myself and walked the conflicted road of wanting recognition while needing to say I didn’t.
+I knew it wasn’t healthy to want approval, so I denied that desire in myself and walked the conflicted road of wanting recognition while needing to say I didn’t.

 We came to our current church almost three years ago.
-I was asked to speak at the Christmas Tea.
+They asked me to speak at the Christmas Tea.
 From that opportunity, I was invited to lead our women’s retreat in the coming Spring.
 A little while later, the three women who coordinate all the women’s events asked me to join them in being a part of organizing the ministry as a part of serving the women at our church.

 In the current women’s ministry where I participate, there are four of us in leadership.
 I like to think of us as four table legs.
 We support what is going on in the ministry to women in our church.
-Each of us plays a role, but not one of us is more critical than the other.
+Each of us plays a role, because not one of us is more critical than the other.

 Our most beautiful moments come from finding our small place in the bigger picture.